oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 ![Create Model](images/create-model.png " ")

 3. AI Vision Service supports training of an on-demand custom model for Object Detection, Image Classification, and Document Image Classification features.
-You can select one of these three options in the drop down.
+We will select **image classification** out of the three options in the drop down.
  ![Choose Model](images/select-model.png " ")